 Mobile apps are a rapidly growing segment.
 You can install them on tablets and smartphones, and their performance quality depends on adaptation to a specific interface.
 Testing mobile apps has its own peculiarities.
 The main principles significantly differ from desktop testing.
 If a competitor's program works better than yours, the user will switch to it.
-So, investing in app development, testing, and refinement is necessary.
+So, investing in mobile app development, testing, and refinement is necessary.

 Special Features of Mobile Apps